 Learn how to make the best ginger syrup recipe – Paleo, gluten free, dairy free, vegan

 - Total Time: 20 mins

 - 2 cups of coconut palm sugar

-- Add the water, tapioca starch and the ginger to a blender and blitz until the ginger has almost liquidized into the water.
+- Add the water, tapioca starch (only if doing the quick method) and the ginger to a blender and blitz until the ginger has almost liquidized into the water.